voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 But direct democracy is not always practical: how does everyone stay educated and up-to-date on everything?
 We live busy lives.

-Electing dedicated representatives is our current solution.
+Our current solution is to elect dedicated representatives.
 Instead of expecting everyone to know the ins-and-outs of policy, we hand over the work to a small number of full-time representatives.

 This alleviates the issue of not enough time to stay informed, but [introduces new problems](http://www.gallup.com/poll/180113/2014-approval-congress-remains-near-time-low.aspx):